Europe's new conference on architectural politics

 Our shared goal is clear: create a building sector that operates within planetary boundaries and ensures a thriving future for both people and planet.
 Systemic change can’t happen in silos.

-That’s why Assemble! brings together architects, engineers, economists, developers, legal experts, and practitioners to rethink the regulations, ownership models, and design processes that quietly define our cities.
+That’s why Assemble! brings together architects, poets, engineers, activists, economists, advertising advisors, developers, legal experts, and practitioners to rethink the regulations, ownership models, and design processes that quietly define our cities.
+Assemble! is a structural experiment, a policy rehearsal, and a launchpad for bold ideas to become real-world action.
+It takes you from drafting up inspiring new legislation, to testing its implications, and to creating sustainable, engaging narratives that capture the public imagination—while inspiring change across the sector.

 At Assemble!, you will:

-• Receive concrete tools to implement change
+• Receive concrete tools for your everyday practice

-• Develop new narratives and strategies to influence decision makers.
+• Develop new narratives and strategies to influence decision makers

 • Leave with actionable ideas ready to spark long-term impact